yakhyo/korean-license-plate-generator/README.md

     └── ...
 ```

-* Labels are prepared according to YOLO labelling rules
+* Labels are prepared according to YOLO labelling format

-To check the class distribution
+To check the class distribution:

 ```buildoutcfg
 python distrib.py